 Overview of the Center

 In 1981, South Carolina implemented a federally mandated plan to desegregate its colleges and universities.
 When the mandate ended in 1986, the state's higher education institutions, including Clemson University, sought ways to ensure that progress toward racial desegregation would continue.
-It was in that environment that the mission of the center was specified.
-The South Carolina Commission on Higher Education approved the establishment of the center in 1988.
+The South Carolina Commission on Higher Education approved the center's establishment in 1988.